airbusgeo/playground-tagging/aircrafts.md

 # Aircraft Tagging

-> Version 2020-10-12
+> Version 2020-11-10

 ## Geometry

-Planes in the imagery should be identified with 5-points polygons.

-### For planes, polygons should be drawn with the following method:

-- Point 1 = aircraft nose
-- Point 2 = right wing
-- Point 3 and 4 = tail
-- Point 4 or 5 = left wing
+Aircrafts surch as planes and helicopters should be identified with a polygon on the imagery.
+The polygon should be as tight as possible i.e. using the minimum number of points possible while fully covering the aircraft.
+For the sake of precision, the points should be located on the object itself.

+Exemple for plane:

   ![Aircraft 5 points](resources/aircraft/aircraft01.png)

-### For helicopters, the five points should be as follows:

-- Point 1 = tail
-- Point 2, 3, 4, 5 = end of each blade
+Exemple for helicopter:

   ![Helicopter 5 points](resources/aircraft/aircraft02.png)